 What is Hindgut Acidosis?

-If the hindgut environment becomes too acidic or too basic, it can interfere with the proper functioning of the beneficial bacterial species that populate the gut.
+It is normal for the pH to change depending on the diet.
+However, if the hindgut environment becomes too acidic or too basic, it can interfere with the proper functioning of the beneficial bacterial species that populate the gut.

-During the digestion process, the pH drops below 6 (becoming more acidic) for a short period of time.
+During the fermentation process, the pH drops below 6 (becoming more acidic) for a short period of time.
 This change in pH level makes fibre-digesting bacteria less effective but allows other microbes to work more effectively.
-[7][8][9]
+[6][7][8]

 However, long periods of low pH in the hindgut can be detrimental.
 Low pH is associated with excessive sugar or starch in the equine diets.

-This causes fibre digesting bacteria to die off and release toxins that can damage the cells of the hindgut and cause inflammatory responses, ulcers, and laminitis.
-[7][8][9]
+These microbes release toxins that can damage the junctions between cells of the hindgut and cause local and systemic inflammatory responses and laminitis.
+[6][7][8]

 Hindgut Function in Horses